Chayanika-Mandal/symfoni/README.md

   2. song_id: foreign key to Songs table
   3. user_id: foreign key to Users table
   4. Unique constraint between song_id and user_id

+## Common HTTP verbs

+When you want to access data from the server, you normally use an HTTP method (verb) to request that data.
+Some common methods are:

+- **GET**: It is the most common method, you use it when you want to just GET data from the server.
+- **POST**: It is used when you want to edit data on the server.